-Would you like to learn the techniques and practices required to become an effective ScrumMaster?
-Learn how to support and coach your team through your projects, helping the product owner(s) and developers capture and understand requirements through stories and acceptance tests, prioritise the backlog and plan and estimate regular releases through to production?
+Learn how best to support and coach your team, helping product owners and developers capture and understand requirements through stories and acceptance tests, prioritising the backlog, and planning and estimating regular releases through to production.

-Upon completion of this Certified ScrumMaster course, you'll leave with a deep understanding of Scrum and how to put it into practice and succeed with and benefit from it.
+Upon completion of this Certified ScrumMaster course, you'll leave with a deep understanding of Scrum and how to put it into practice.
 You will be able to share your experience with your colleagues and support your team with the successful delivery of projects by using Scrum efficiently and productively.

-You will also receive a copy of Essential Scrum: A Practical Guide to the Most Popular Agile Process to take away!
+You will also receive a free copy of Essential Scrum: A Practical Guide to the Most Popular Agile Process.

 Learn how to:

 - Apply practical approaches to increasing productivity, while increasing Product Owner and management satisfaction

 - Learn from feedback and run engaging retrospectives

 - Explore techniques for applying Scrum to large and distributed teams

 - Use Scrum and corporate governance and quality models